-1) Adjust the L, a and b values of the pixels in p_s based on the core pixels of \hat{R}s .
+- Adjust the L, a and b values of the pixels in p_s based on the core pixels of R_s.
 First, we compute the mean L, the median a and the median b for the core pixels and for the boundary pixels.
-Then, we add the differences to the pixels in p_s .
+Then, we add the differences to the pixels in p_s. - 2) Smooth the new boundary pixels' values.
+We convert the results from the previous step to RGB.
+Then, we run a Gaussian filter at the locations of p_s to obtain the final values for the boundary pixels.